 These are different events during the year that give staff, students, and visiting artists a chance to show off their work.
 As well as beautiful pottery these parties offer music, ceramic demonstrations and competitions, and everyone’s favorite: free snacks and drinks.
 There are usually 2 studio parties per year.
 The Anniversary Party and Student Sale and Show is in May, and the Holiday Sale and Show is, big surprise, during the holidays.

 You’ll want to wear clothes that you don’t mind getting dirty.
 Clay can be messy so be sure to wear something easily washable.
-You may also want to bring an old towel or apron to protect your clothes from getting wet while throwing, though we do have those available at the studio.
+You can also bring an old towel or apron to protect your clothes from getting wet while throwing, though we do have those available at the studio.

 Yes, each student gets their own shelf to keep clay, tools, and your work on.
 There are also overflow shelves available as temporary space to keep any pieces you are working on that don’t fit on your own shelf.

 It’s a grey stoneware body with a medium grog—very good for throwing.
 It’s fired to cone 5, which makes it a stoneware body, a sturdier material than earthenware or terra cotta.
 Laguna clay mixes and de-airs the clay for us, while Minnesota Clay provides most of our studio glazes.

 There are many different glazes for student use.
 All are suitable for food ware and are dishwasher and microwave safe.